Almost everyone drinks caffeine around the world – including pregnant women.

 But is it risky to drink caffeine while pregnant?
 Most pregnant women are assured it's safe to have one cup of coffee daily because it won't trigger preterm deliveries or miscarriages.
 Still, new research points to a surprising risk: Mothers-to-be who drink caffeine, even in small amounts, could have shorter kids.

+So now you might ask, “What can I replace coffee with while pregnant?”
 Keep reading for a full breakdown of this study and how switching from coffee to matcha may be a wise choice for an expecting mother.
+Learn more about how matcha may affect your pregnancy as well as you read on.

 Moderate Caffeine Consumption During Pregnancy